NewtronLabs/EasyPermissions/README.md

 #### Always add the permission to your AndroidManifest.xml

-As a requirement permissions must be in the Manifest.
+As an Android requirement permissions must be included in the Manifest.

 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>